hollacs/Player-Rendering-Layer-AMXX/README.md

 render_push(id, kRenderFxGlowShell, {0, 255, 0}, kRenderNormal, 16, 0.0, "base", 0);
 ```

-2. Setting up the blue glow when a zombie hit by a ice bomb: (assuming the duration is 3.0 seconds)
+2. Setting up the blue glow when a zombie hit by a ice bomb:

 Assuming the freeze duration is 3 seconds, use: